jiaye-wu/SSPROP-NFOL/README.md

 They can be use as a template or reference in your scientific research.
 Additional terms of use are listed in https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode .

 # License
-SSPROP-NFOL codes are licensed under GPL v3.
+SSPROP-NFOL codes are licensed under **GPL v3**.

-SSPROP-NFOL-DemoCode (https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode) are licensed under Apache License 2.0 and additional terms included in README.md.
+SSPROP-NFOL-DemoCode (https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode) are licensed under **Apache License 2.0** and **additional terms** included in README.md.
 If example files are used or refered to in a scientific project, the Additional Term of Use below should be followed: https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode/blob/master/README.md

 # Authors
 The original version of SSPROP is by Maryland University (https://www.photonics.umd.edu/software/ssprop/), which is now in the SSPROP-Original branch.